redwoodjs/redwoodjs-com-archive/cookbook/Background_Worker.md

 # Creating a Background Worker with Exec and Faktory

-In this cookbook, we'll use Redwood's [exec feature](/docs/cli-commands#exec) to create a background worker using a library called [Faktory](https://contribsys.com/faktory/).
+In this cookbook, we'll use Redwood's [exec CLI command](/docs/cli-commands#exec) to create a background worker using [Faktory](https://contribsys.com/faktory/).

 At a high level, Faktory is a language-agnostic, persistent background-job server.
-You can run the server [with Docker](https://github.com/contribsys/faktory/wiki/Docker).
+You can run it [with Docker](https://github.com/contribsys/faktory/wiki/Docker).

 For our client, we'll use this [node library](https://github.com/jbielick/faktory_worker_node) to send jobs from our Redwood app to our Faktory server.

 ## Creating the Faktory Worker

-Let's create our faktory worker
+Let's create our faktory worker.
-First, make the worker script:
+First, generate the worker script:

 ```
 yarn rw g script faktoryWorker